npmcomponent/manuelstofer-richardparker/Readme.md

 In the example above the x-bind attribute is set to the path of the names in the data object.
 This is intended to be used for two way data bindings.

-The value of the input field can easily be pushed back into the data object when it changes.
+Richard Parker has no built in data bindings, but the bindings can be done with [Pflock](http://github.com/manuelstofer/pflock) which uses the same syntax as the {path} macro.

 ## Installation